Bayesian tutorial: Correlation

 February 12, 2023

 In my previous blog post, I showed how to use brms and tidybayes to run a simple regression, i.e., a regression with a single predictor.
 This analysis required us to set three priors: an intercept prior, a sigma prior, and a slope prior.
 We can simplify this analysis by turning it into a correlational analysis.
-This will remove the intercept prior and lets us think about the prior for the slope in as a standardized effect size, i.e., the correlation.
+This will remove the intercept prior and lets us think about the prior for the slope as a standardized effect size, i.e., the correlation.

 Code